fabiangreffrath/woof/README.md

 It is focused on quality-of-life enhancements, bug fixes and compatibility improvements.
 However, all changes have been introduced in good faith that they are in line with the original author's intentions and even for the trained eye, this source port should still look very familiar to the original MBF.

-In summary, this project's goal is to forward-port MBF.EXE from DOS to 21st century and remove all the stumbling blocks on the way.
+In summary, this project's goal is to fast-forward `MBF.EXE` from DOS to 21st century and remove all the stumbling blocks on the way.
 Furthermore, just as MBF was ahead of its time, this project dedicates itself to early adoption of new modding features such as [DEHEXTRA](https://doomwiki.org/wiki/DEHEXTRA)+[DSDHacked](https://doomwiki.org/wiki/DSDHacked), [UMAPINFO](https://doomwiki.org/wiki/UMAPINFO) and [MBF21](https://doomwiki.org/wiki/MBF21).

 ## What's with the name?

 If you turn the [Doom logo upside down](https://www.reddit.com/r/Doom/comments/8476cr/i_would_so_olay_wood/) it reads "Wood" - which would be a pretty stupid name for a source port.
-"Woof" is just as stupid a name for a source port, but at least it contains a reference to dogs - and dogs are the Marine's Best Friend. :wink:
+"Woof" is just as stupid a name for a source port, but at least it contains a reference to dogs - and dogs are the *Marine's Best Friend*. :wink:

 # Key features